cloudfoundry/credhub-cli/README.md

-		-d, --duration [1-3650]								[Certificate] Valid duration (in days) of the generated certificate (Default: 365) -k, --key-length [2048, 3072, 4096]					[Certificate] Bit length of the generated key (Default: 2048) -c, --common-name 'COMMON NAME'						[Certificate] Common name of the generated certificate -a, --alternative-name 'ALT NAME'					[Certificate] Alternative name(s) of the generated certificate -o, --organization 'ORG'							[Certificate] Organization of the generated certificate -u, --organization-unit 'ORG UNIT'					[Certificate] Organization unit of the generated certificate -i, --locality 'LOCALITY'							[Certificate] Locality/city of the generated certificate
+		-d, --duration [1-3650]								[Certificate] Valid duration (in days) of the generated certificate (Default: 365) -k, --key-length [2048, 3072, 4096]					[Certificate] Bit length of the generated key (Default: 2048) -c, --common-name 'COMMON NAME'						[Certificate] Common name of the generated certificate -a, --alternative-name 'ALT NAME'					[Certificate] A subject alternative name of the generated certificate (may be specified multiple times)
+		-o, --organization 'ORG'							[Certificate] Organization of the generated certificate -u, --organization-unit 'ORG UNIT'					[Certificate] Organization unit of the generated certificate -i, --locality 'LOCALITY'							[Certificate] Locality/city of the generated certificate